VertaAI/modeldb/README.md

 <img src="docs/getting_started/images/frontend-4.png" width="75%"><br>
 ModelDB Configurable Graph Parameters

+### How does it work?

-In [ModelDB's Light API](client/python/light_api.md), model metrics and metadata can be synced by calling a few functions just like in [this sample basic workflow](client/python/samples/basic/BasicWorkflow.py).
-The information can also be synced all at once from a JSON or a YAML file as shown in [this sample](client/python/samples/basic/BasicSyncAll.py).
+[ModelDB's Light API](client/python/light_api.md) can be used to sync model metrics and metadata by calling a few functions as shown in [this sample basic workflow](client/python/samples/basic/BasicWorkflow.py).
+ModelDB also provides functionality to log entire config files (JSON or a YAML) associated with a model as shown in [this sample](client/python/samples/basic/BasicSyncAll.py).

-ModelDB also provides native clients for  ```spark.ml``` and ```scikit-learn```.
-Incorporating ModelDB into the ML workflow is as simple as appending `Sync` or `_sync` to each method name from spark.ml and scikit-learn, respectively, apart from importing modules and initialization.
-ModelDB then tracks the model as it is built and the collected information can be queried directly from SQL or from the frontend.
-View some samples for [spark.ml](client/scala/libs/spark.ml#samples) and [scikit-learn](client/python/scikit_learn.md).
+For fine-grained logging, ModelDB provides native clients for  ```spark.ml``` and ```scikit-learn```.
+Unlike the Light API, with fine-grained logging, the user does not need to explicitly provide model metadata to ModelDB.
+The ModelDB native clients can automatically extract relevant pieces of model data *as the model is being built* and sync them with ModelDB.
+Incorporating ModelDB into a scikit-learn / spark.ml workflow is as simple as appending `Sync` or `_sync` to relevant methods in the respective libraries.
+See samples for spark.ml [here](client/scala/libs/spark.ml#samples) and those for scikit-learn [here](client/python/scikit_learn.md).

 ## News